 Tax declarations and payment

-For employment income, tax has to be declared and paid provisionally on a monthly/quarterly basis by the 20th day of the following month/the 30th day of the month following the reporting quarter.
-The amounts paid are reconciled to the total tax liability at year-end.
+For employment income, tax has to be declared and paid provisionally on a monthly/quarterly basis by the 20th day of the following month/the 30th day of the month following the reporting quarter, respectively.
+The amounts paid are reconciled to the total tax liability at the year-end.
 Expatriate employees are also required to carry out a PIT finalisation on termination of their Vietnam assignment.
 Tax refunds are only available to those who have a tax code.

 For non-employment income, the individual is required to declare and pay PIT in relation to each type of taxable non-employment income.
 The PIT regulations require income to be declared and tax to be paid on a receipt basis.